A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Methods

 \subsection{Identifying cool supergiants}

 Often, RSGs are selected with cuts in color-magnitude diagrams (CMDs).
-The use of CMD cuts to classify sources in different target galaxies is hindered by three issues that cause systematic shifts: i), different extinction values, ii), the use of different filters (e.g., $F606W - F814W$ color instead of $F555W - F814W$), and, iii), different metallicities, which lead to different effective temperatures.
-Therefore, we trained a neural network (NN) on SMC data to identify RSGs, as we describe below.
-We start with the source catalog of \cite{Yang19}, who have combined a plethora of photometric data of evolved SMC stars.
-From this catalog, we use \textit{2MASS} \citep{Skrutskie06} and \textit{Skymapper} \citep[data release 1.1;][]{Wolf18} data (Fig.\,\ref{fig:meth_test}).
-Specifically, we use cuts in an IR CMD constructed with 2MASS $J$ and $K_S$ data to identify RSGs: the cut to separate RSGs and asymptotic giant branch (AGB) stars is adopted from \cite{Cioni06}, and for RSGs we also adopt $M_{Ks} < -5.8$ and $J-K_S > 0.6$ (see top left panel of Fig.\,\ref{fig:meth_test}).
+The use of CMD cuts to classify sources in different target galaxies is hindered by three issues that cause systematic shifts: i) different extinction values, ii) different filters (e.g., $F606W - F814W$ color instead of $F555W - F814W$), and iii) different metallicities, which lead to different effective temperatures.
+Therefore, we trained a neural network (NN) on SMC data to identify RSGs, as described below.
+We began with the source catalog of \cite{Yang19}, who combined a plethora of photometric data on evolved SMC stars.
+From this catalog, we used \textit{2MASS} \citep{Skrutskie06} and \textit{Skymapper} \citep[data release 1.1;][]{Wolf18} data (Fig.\,\ref{fig:meth_test}).
+Specifically, we used cuts in an IR CMD constructed with 2MASS $J$ and $K_S$ data to identify RSGs.
+We adopted the cut separating RSGs and asymptotic giant branch (AGB) stars from \cite{Cioni06}; we also adopted $M_{Ks} < -5.8$ and $J-K_S > 0.6$ for RSGs (see the top left panel of Fig.\,\ref{fig:meth_test}).

 We applied a 70-30 train-test split to the SMC sample.
 Next, we plotted the RSG and non-RSG sources from the training set in an $r - i$ CMD using the \textit{Skymapper} data.
 Then we used the {\sc Keras TensorFlow} library \citep{Tensorflow22} to build a NN with two hidden layers of 16 units each.
-The upper hidden layer used a `relu' activation function, and the lower hidden layer and the output layer used a `sigmoid' activation function.
+The upper hidden layer used a "relu" activation function, while the lower hidden layer and the output layer used a "sigmoid" activation function.
 This NN was trained to identify RSGs and non-RSGs based on their position in the $r-i$ CMD.
-Here we chose the $r$ and $i$ filters because they transmit light at similar wavelenghts as the $F555W$ and $F814W$ HST filters that we will consider later on.
+Here we chose the $r$ and $i$ filters because they transmit light at similar wavelengths as the $F555W$ and $F814W$ HST filters, which we consider later on.
 We applied the NN to the test data to confirm that it properly identified RSGs.
+For the 100 brightest sources in the test sample, its success rate was 96\%.